NAPRA Model Standards for Compounding Non-hazardous Sterile Preparations

 The implementation framework is prioritized according to potential risk to patients and considers resources/expenditures required for compliance with the Standards.
 It ensures that a quality assurance program is prioritized early in the process to confirm that pharmacy facilities, personnel and equipment maintain a contamination-free compounding environment throughout the implementation process.

-Learn more about the phased implementation schedule in the fall issue of acpnews.
+Learn more about the phased implementation schedule in the Fall 2016 issue of acpnews.